 I host and manage about 50 different websites.
 The vast majority are static sites for friends and family that don’t require any backup processes above the daily backup provided by my webhost.
 In the 8 years that I’ve been running websites I’ve been with about 12 hosting companies and even though my current server has had amazing uptime and backup availability I don’t like to have all my golden eggs in one basket.
 This is especially true with the 5-8 sites that I manage that have very dynamic content populated into MySQL Databases including forums, blogs, etc.

 I needed a process that would help me sleep peacefully at night.
 As mentioned twice before on this site I’m pretty diligent about computer backups.
 In my opinion it is exponentially important to backup the constantly changing information on my sites.
 Just a single day’s loss of data could be a huge problem.
-For example, on one of my sites, http://www.backyardchickens.com/ there are about 20 new members signing up per day and members are posting about 1,200 new posts per day.
-Imagine loosing a week or a month’s worth of members and posts!!!
+For example, on one of my sites, http://www.backyardchickens.com/ there are about 100 new members signing up per day and members are posting about 7,000 new posts per day.
+Imagine loosing more than a day or even a week’s worth of members and posts!!!

 My Database Backup Process & Software: